BBVA USA: History

 In 2010, Garcia Meyer-Dohner stepped down as the bank's chairman and U.S. country manager for BBVA.
 BBVA Compass president and CEO Manolo Sánchez was appointed to also assume Garcia Meyer-Dohner's role as the U.S. country manager for BBVA.
 Board member Lawrence R. Uhlick was chosen to serve as BBVA Compass chairman.

 In April 2011, BBVA Compass announced the construction of a new-eco-efficient corporate office building in Houston's Galleria area, which would serve as BBVA Compass Bancshares, Inc. headquarters.

 BBVA Compass was one of over 30 banks accused of improperly manipulating customers’ checking account transactions to generate excess overdraft fees by posting them in highest-to-lowest dollar amount instead of in chronological order.
 In July 2012, the bank agreed to pay $11.5 million to settle the lawsuit.

 In 2013, BBVA further expanded its regional presence with the opening of BBVA Compass Plaza, a 312000 ft2 office building in Houston.

 In April 2014, BBVA USA opened its renovated Development Center.

 In 2014, BBVA Compass disclosed that the results of its periodic examination for compliance with the Community Reinvestment Act (CRA) would probably restrict its ability to engage in additional mergers and acquisitions until after its next scheduled examination.
 After that disclosure, BBVA Compass announced several actions to address the issues of community reinvestment, including committing $11 billion to community development lending, and retaining additional staff to manage community development investment.

 In October 2015, Money recognized BBVA USA for the best mobile banking app of the year.

 In December 2016, Onur Genç became CEO of the company.
 Manolo Sánchez became non-executive chairman.
 In 2017, Sánchez retired.

 In December 2018, Javier Rodríguez Soler became CEO of BBVA Compass.

 In June 2019, BBVA Compass was renamed BBVA USA.

 On June 1, 2021 the company was acquired by PNC Financial Services.

+U.S. sporting sponsorship

+On 13 September 2010 BBVA became an official sponsor of the NBA.

+On 12 May 2012, BBVA Compass Stadium was opened in Houston with BBVA USA as sponsor.
+It was built as the venue for the Houston Dynamo Major League Soccer.
+Since 2014, the stadium has also hosted home games of the Houston Dash, a team in the National Women's Soccer League owned and operated by the Dynamo.

+BBVA also sponsored BBVA Field, a college and lower division soccer venue on the campus of University of Alabama at Birmingham in Birmingham, Alabama.
+The venue has served as the home field for both the UAB Blazers men's and women's soccer teams since its opening in October 2015 as the replacement for West Campus Field.
+Birmingham Legion FC, a lower division soccer club playing in the USL Championship also leased BBVA Field from 2019 to 2021 when they ended their lease early.

+From 2011 to 2014, BBVA USA was the title sponsor of the Birmingham Bowl (then called the BBVA Compass Bowl), a college football bowl game played annually in Birmingham.